alonzolopez/alonzolopez.github.io/_posts/robotics/2024-12-11-feature-matching-algo-comparison.md

 <iframe src="/assets/images/blog/feature_matching/matches_vs_n_features.html" width="100%" height="500px" style="border: none;"></iframe>

 Brute-force Hamming consistently provides the most matches that pass the distance threshold, followed very closely by FLANN with multi-probe LSH.
-HBST provides fewer matches than both of the top performers, but what it lacks in number of matches it makes up in speed for large values of /$N/$.
+HBST provides fewer matches than both of the top matching performers, but what it lacks in number of matches it makes up in speed for large values of /$N/$.
 FLANN with k-d trees fails to make accurate matches when filtering with a distance threshold.

 ## Conclusion